silnrsi/font-alkalami/documentation/source/features.md

 ### Stylistic Sets

 There are some character shape differences in different languages which use the Arabic script.
-These can be accessed by using the OpenType Stylistic Sets mentioned above.
+These can be accessed by using the OpenType Stylistic Sets, or through the language support mentioned above.

 #### Imala e (ss04)